LLNL/scr/doc/rst/users/run.rst

   #!/bin/bash
   #SBATCH --no-kill

-  # specify where datasets should be written
-  export SCR_PREFIX=/parallel/file/system/username/run1

-  # instruct SCR to flush to the file system every 20 checkpoints
-  export SCR_FLUSH=20

   # halt if there is less than an hour remaining (3600 seconds)
   export SCR_HALT_SECONDS=3600

-  # run the job with scr_srun
+  # run the job with scr_srun, will run up to 5 times
   scr_run_loop.sh -n512 -N64 ./my_job

 Example SLURM batch script with :code:`scr_run` using scavenge and restart